jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 sum(count_over_time({geohash=~".+"}[1h])) by (geohash,lat,long,country,place)
 ```

+My initial thought was to point the Worldmap Panel to the Loki datasource and run one of the
+[LogQL](https://github.com/grafana/loki/blob/master/docs/logql.md) queries against it.
+The query
+ended up looking like:

 This didn't work.
 Using the query inspector from Grafana I noticed that the response payload
 from Loki was almost identical to the output of a Prometheus query.
-My next step was
+The next step was
-to try and replicate the setup as shown in [this
+to try and replicate the setup shown in [this
 post](https://www.robustperception.io/using-geohashes-with-the-worldmap-panel-and-prometheus).

 Trying to show the data setting the Location Data as a geohash yielded this error: